 Assessing Cholesterol Levels for Life Insurance

-Understanding the results of a cholesterol test can be confusing because there are many different numbers, and relationships between those numbers.
+Understanding the results of a cholesterol test can be confusing because of the different numbers and relationships between those numbers.
 Make sure to discuss any questions you have with your doctor.

 - Previous cholesterol tests performed by your doctor

 - Complications you may have had as a result of high cholesterol